 What “Energy Star” guarantees

-When a product carries the ENERGY STAR label, it means the appliance met EPA performance thresholds when tested under the relevant DOE or industry standard test procedure.
-That certification guarantees measured energy performance (usually reported as kWh/year or a standardized cycle energy use), not comfort or feature quality.
-Percent savings vary by appliance type and model — the label gives you a model‑specific baseline number you can use in comparisons.
+When a product carries the Energy Star label, it means the appliance met EPA performance thresholds under the relevant DOE or industry standard test procedure.
+That certification guarantees measured energy performance — typically reported as kWh per year or standardized cycle energy use — not comfort or feature quality.
+Savings percentages vary by appliance type and model, but the label gives you a model-specific baseline number you can use for comparisons.

 What “smart” means in practice